-This literacy programme is aligned to Key Stage 2 of the English national curriculum.
+Our curriculum is aligned to Key Stage 2 of the English national curriculum.

-The Wings programme will enable your child to enjoy reading and will create fluent and confident readers by the end of year 6.
+Our lessons will enable your child to enjoy reading and will create fluent and confident readers by the end of year 6.

 - It uses a wide range of carefully selected literature including fiction, non-fiction and poetry.
 In most cases, your child will read the whole book, giving them 'reading stamina' – something that Government advisers have found lacking in the past.

 - Assessment opportunities are built into the lesson.